-Disposable eye patches are like big band-aids: they have a paper backing that peels off so you can apply them to the eye.
+Disposable eye patches are like big band-aids: they have a paper backing that peels off so you can apply them to the tissues surrounding the eye.
 They often have trouble sticking on active young children for long periods of time and the cost can add up.
 They can be more comfortable and convenient compared to cloth patches.

 Silk eye patches are just like cloth eye patches but are more comfortable but cost more.